softlayer/softlayer-python/docs/cli/vs/placement_group.rst

 Options
 ^^^^^^^
---name TEXT                     Name for this new placement group.  [required] -b, --backend_router            backendRouter, can be either the hostname or id.  [required] -h, --help                      Show this message and exit.
+--name TEXT                     Name for this new placement group.  [required] -b, --backend_router TEXT       backendRouter, can be either the hostname or id.  [required] -r, --rule TEXT            The keyName or Id of the rule to govern this placement group.  [required]

 .. _cli_vs_placementgroup_create_options: